 Popular Culture Influence

-These media portrayals often emphasize the social nature of penguins and their communal behavior.
+These media portrayals often underline the social nature of penguins and their communal behavior.
 They frequently use terms like "waddle" and "raft" to describe penguin gatherings, reinforcing their usage and cementing their place in the public consciousness.

 Conservation Efforts and Awareness